-Transportation and parking accommodation:
+Transportation and Parking accommodation:

 Other measures available to the parties also include the availability of counseling, health, mental health services, victim advocacy, legal assistance contained within this policy.
+Request for interim measures must be made to the Title IX Coordinator.